section-engineering-education/engineering-education/content/articles/getting-started-with-youtube-android-player-api/index.md

 Make sure you pass the ID of the video to be played.
 Then call `.play()` so that it plays automatically when the video is loaded.

-When initialization is not successful, you can use the result variable to debug and see the root cause of the error.
+If the initialization is not successful, you can use the result variable to debug and see the root cause of the error.

 ### Demo
-When you compile and run the app on your emulator or physical device, your app should be similar  to this:
+When you compile and run the app on your emulator or physical device, your app should look like this:

 ![demo](/engineering-education/getting-started-with-youtube-android-player-api/demo.gif)

 ### Conclusion
-In this tutorial, we learned what the YouTube Android Player API is, how to create a project on the Google cloud platform, obtain the key, secure the key, and finally integrate the API into our Android app.
+In this tutorial, we learned about the YouTube Android Player API, we learned how to create a project on the Google cloud platform, obtain the key, secure the key, and finally integrate the API into our Android app.

 Keep researching and learning more about the API.
-Also, please check out this [Github repository](https://github.com/mosestakai/YoutubeVideoPlayerDemo) for the fully implemented  app
+Also, please check out this [GitHub repository](https://github.com/mosestakai/YoutubeVideoPlayerDemo) for the fully implemented applciation.

+Happy coding!

 ### Further reading
 - [API's Docs](https://developers.google.com/youtube/android/player).

-Happy coding!

 ---
 Peer Review Contributions by: [Jerim Kaura](/engineering-education/authors/jerim-kaura/)